Compassionate Allowances Program Provides Faster SSDI Benefit Decisions

 There is help available, though.
 An experienced social security disability attorney can help you navigate the red tape involved and submit a thorough application with a statistically greater chance of approval.
 An SSDI attorney can also represent you through the appeals process if your claim is denied.

-(i)This information is from an external source (Smolich & Smolich).
+(i)Source/Reference: Smolich & Smolich.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.